Collaboration

 An Atlassian study found that employees spend, on average, an hour a day in meetings.
 That’s nearly 30 hours a month in meetings, or over 300 hours a year.
 As you’ll see by the following statistics, the majority of meetings are either complete or partial wastes of time, and because meetings often involve multiple participants, the productivity costs can spiral out of control quickly.

-To help you and your team increase your efficiency and productivity, we have defined 3 key strategies which will help you discover team productivity improvements quickly.
+We have defined 3 key strategies on how to improve your team efficiency, which will help you discover team productivity results quickly.

 Improve meeting productivity image

-"Time spent in internal meetings has been rising by 8% to 10% annually in the last decade”
+This is also evident through the previous research, "Time spent in internal meetings has been rising by 8% to 10% annually in the last decade”.
+This is why we highlight this as a first strategy to tackle.

 At the very least, internal meetings should keep everyone on the same page.
 When done well, they increase accountability, engagement, and creative problem-solving.